1. WHAT MAKES THIS PROGRAM SO UNIQUE?

+Fall semester is ideal.
 You should transfer to UH after completing 30 hours of General Education courses (English, Math, Science, Government, History and Visual Arts).
 ASLI courses offered at UH have a specialized content and are only offered ONCE per academic year so failing to follow the sequence will disrupt your academic progress and delay graduation.

-7. WHAT IS YOUR SERVICE LEARNING OR INTERNSHIP COURSE LIKE?
+7. WHAT IS YOUR INTERNSHIP COURSE LIKE?